rishichitnis007-sys/rishichitnis007-sys/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on the [Hello World](https://github.com/rishichitnis007/hello-world) Project
+- 🔭 I’m currently working on new projects
 - 🌱 I’m currently learning Python and Javascript
 - 📫 How to reach me: rishichitnis007@gmail.com
 - 😄 Pronouns: he/him